Ben-L-Stats/BITsurv/README.md

 ## Description
 This package uses the methodology described in the following arxiv paper ...

+The examples provided in the paper are available in the examples folder.

 The package facilitates interval checking for the 7 standard parametric survival models.
+(Exponential, Gamma, Generalised gammma, Gompertz, Log-logistic, Log-normal, and Weibull.)

 ## Installation and use
 The dplyr package must be loaded in order for BITsurv functions to work.
 In R console, type